alastairgould/IsioTest/README.md

 - Using "Conjured" name by itself is just a standard item without the conjured modifier.
 For the modifier to work it needs to be combined with an existing item.
 This to avoid some additional code complexity.
 But it would not be hard to add.

 - The way item matching works means that "Aged Brie Wheel of Cheddar" will match to the "Aged Brie" item updater.
 Not allowing this would break generic handling of backstage passes without additional code complexity and edge cases.

+- The way item matching works means that "Aged Brie Wheel of Cheddar" will match to the "Aged Brie" item updater.
+Not allowing this would break generic handling of backstage passes without additional code complexity and edge cases.